 Our station was originally situated at Chertsey; about 15 minutes drive north of Ashburton.
 Built in 1919, it became redundant under the centralisation of the traffic control system in 1975.
 Chertsey was the highest station on the South Island trunk line, being 239 feet above sea level.In September 1975 permission was granted to the Ashburton Railway and Preservation Society (The Plains) to shift this Railway Station from Chertsey to Tinwald by New Zealand Railways.

 Permission was granted to the Ashburton Railway and Preservation Society (The Plains) to shift this Railway Station from Chertsey to Tinwald, in September 1975 by New Zealand Railways.
 The Ashburton Jaycees undertook the task of shifting and relocating this 69 ft building on the 26th February 1976.
 Three Chimneys, a safe and sections of the roof were removed before the building was moved.
 It was not possible to transport the whole building, so a section including the Wood/Storage area was not included.
 The journey itself took two hours, over 2.5 days, with about 40 workmen involved.
-The Transport was provided by Brightlings Transport Ltd. and the cost of shifting and relocating the station was estimated at $1,500.00 - a lot of money in 1976!
+The Transport was provided by Brightlings Transport Ltd. and the cost of shifting and relocating the station was estimated at $1,500.00.

-On arrival The station was in need of paint, and some internal alterations were made.
+On arrival The station was painted, and some internal alterations were made.
 For many years the station was painted in a red, white and grey livery until 2010 when the station was returned to a more traditional cream and red scheme.
 Once repainted the building was once again finished off with station name boards.

 Pioneer Weatherboard Cottage